 The Alocs was my introduction to alcohol stoves.
 I can understand why so many hikers and backpackers use them.
 Simple, lightweight, reliable and effective.

 The Alocs Alcohol Stove is available from Amazon.
-Price is generally under $15 with free shipping.
+It’s worth it.

 Like what you read?